 How Many Parishioners Participate?

 The answer is always changing and probably known only by God.
-St. Francis is a very active parish of over 2,700 families, more than 300 parishioners participating in Perpetual Adoration, some 700 students attending the Parish grade school and Pre-School, another 300 participating in the Parish School of Religion program and more than 250 attending the area Catholic high school.
-There are approximately 90 organizations active in the parish, made up of more than 2,100 volunteers.
-The Stewardship Way of Life has also significantly contributed to helping develop 12 priests and 10 religious from St. Francis since 1968.
+St. Francis is a very active parish of over 2,700 families, more than 300 parishioners participating in Perpetual Adoration, some 600 students attending the Parish grade school and Pre-School, another 150 participating in the Parish School of Religion program and more than 250 attending the area Catholic high school.
+There are a broad range of stewardship opportunities in our parish, made up of more than 2,100 volunteers.
+The Stewardship Way of Life has also significantly contributed to helping develop 1 bishop, 17 priests and 7 religious from St. Francis since 1968.